-- 1. Turn the vessel to the desired heading - 2.
-Activate the NoDrift mode.
-The autopilot draws an invisible bearing line based on current heading from the boat's position
+1. Turn the vessel to the desired heading

+2. Activate the NoDrift mode.
+The autopilot draws an invisible bearing line based on current heading from the boat's position.
 Unlike in AUTO (compass) mode, the autopilot now uses the position information to calculate the cross track error, and automatically keeps your track straight.

-You use the port/starboard arrow panel buttons in the autopilot pop-up or the rotary knob to reset the bearing line while in NoDrift mode.
+You use the port/starboard arrow panel buttons in the autopilot pop-up to reset the bearing line while in NoDrift mode.